chrisdallat/Mastermind-Terminal-Game/README.md

    ```sh
    make
    ```
-2. You can then run the program with "./my_mastermind" and if wanted you can change the parameters of the game by using:
+2. You can then run the program with "./my_mastermind" and default parameters with randomly generated code or, if wanted user can change the parameters of the game by using:
     * -t : number of attempts
     * -p : to change the 8 unique numbers/pieces to play from
     * -c : to change the code to find.